.

 Ready to Make a Referral?

-Please use this form to refer a learner to The Orchard Equine College.
+Please use this form to refer a learner to The Orchard Equine College via a commissioned referral route.

-We accept referrals from schools, local authorities, parents and carers.
+We accept referrals from schools, academies, multi-academy trusts, Local Authorities and other commissioning bodies.

-Once submitted, our team will review the information and contact you to discuss next steps.
+Once submitted, our team will review the information and contact the referring organisation to discuss next steps.